madrury/mtg-draftbot/README.md

   - _Mountains_ generate red mana.
   - _Forests_ generate green mana.

-A blue cards requires blue mana to play, and so a player needs an _Island_ in play to use a blue card.
+A blue card requires blue mana to use, and so a player needs an _Island_ in play to use a blue card.
 A blue-white card, such as _Empyrian Eagle_ above, requires *both* blue *and* white mana, so a player must have *both* an _Island_ and a _Plains_ in play to use _Empyrian Eagle_.
 Since:

   - It is a basic rule of magic that only one card is drawn each turn, and only one land can be played each turn.
-  - Lands must be put in the the players deck, just like all other cards, meaning not every land type is always availabledue to draw variance.
+  - Lands must be put in the the players deck, just like all other cards, meaning not every land type is always available due to draw variance.

 this balance of resources tends to push Magic decks to contain only a few colors of cards. **Most successful Magic: The Gathering decks contain cards of only two colors**.